-Do yourself a favour, leave the expensive watch at home, don‘t carry a purse and watch your back at all times.
+Do yourself a favor, leave the expensive watch at home, don't carry a purse and watch your back at all times.
 Best to travel in a big group, you are less likely to be targeted.

 A common crime is a camera snatch, usually when a tourist has them dangling from their wrist.
 Be smart, keep them concealed, unless they are being used.

 Assaults and thefts occur, particularly in Bobo Dioulasso and the capital, Ouagadougou.
 Muggings are common around the central market and the United Nations traffic circle in Ouagadougou.
 Security risks increase after dark.

 Thieves are especially active during international meetings or events which draw large crowds to the capital.

 Incidents of highway banditry are on the decline across the country, but continue to occur sporadically.

 Although the bandits operate mostly at night, there have been daytime attacks.
 They have injured or killed individuals who refused their demands or attempted to drive through their roadblocks.